Roxalis/short-python/README.md

 **find three double letter**: searches for words that have three consecutive double letters; finds bookkeeper etc. (Think Python Ex.
 9.7).

 **birthday data**: provide your birthday and it will give you your age and the period to next birthday (Think Python Ex.
 16.2).

+**convert**: some conversion functions, e.g. imperial height to metric height in cm etc.